What is the Tracking ID # used in the file names?

 The FWP should be included as a pdf file in the "Budget for DOE/NNSA Federally Funded Research and Development Center (FFRDC) Contractor" section of the online application form.
-The FWP is due at the time of submission.
+The FWP is due at the time of Full Application submission.

-No. It is not possible to shift workscopes after the pre application has been submitted.
-The PI or the submitter is responsible for placement into the correct workscope at the time of pre-application.
+No. It is not possible to shift topic areas after the Pre-Application has been submitted.
+The PI or the submitter is responsible for placement into the correct topic area at the time of Pre-Application.

 What should I label the file names for the subawards so that I can distinguish between them if I have multiple institutions collaborating?

 Please use the format specified in the FOA with a slight modification to tell them apart.
 For example, "'Fiscal Year' CFA Subaward Budget Michigan.xls" This is the format to follow to show the different subtier budgets.

-Does NEUP offer "no-cost extensions" on R&D projects that are incomplete and still have unspent money?
+Does NEUP offer "no-cost time extensions" on R&D projects that are incomplete and still have unspent money?

-Yes, DOE may allow for one no-cost extension for up to 12 months on each R&D project.
+Yes, DOE may allow for a no-cost time extension (NCE) for up to 12 months on each R&D project.
 DOE has established as policy that university PIs who request and receive approved no-cost extensions to existing NE R&D projects will be ineligible to be PIs for new project awards while any no-cost extension remains in effect.

 I am collaborating with a national laboratory.
 In the "Other Eligibility Requirements" section of the FOA it states that a FFRDC contractor (national laboratory) must obtain written authorization from its cognizant contracting officer.
 Do I need to obtain and include this written authorization in my application?